Academy Conversion to Romero Catholic Academy Trust.

 What happens to a school’s reserves?

-All funding is the responsibility of the Trust however, schools will retain all their budget apart, from the management fee, including school reserves.
-Schools will not be responsible for the financial deficit in another school.
+All funding is the responsibility of the Trust however, schools will retain all their budget apart, from the management fee.
+Schools will not be responsible for the financial deficit in another school, although combined reserves could potentially be used to deliver a project on a ‘loan’ basis.
 The CFO will provide additional support to school business managers and provide additional assurance to the Board and the Accounting Officer that money is being used appropriately.
 As a Limited Company and Charity, the Trust must publish audited accounts each year.

 Who is responsible for the running of the school?